Levis318/MASTERCODERS.github.io/README.md

 **Player "Hitbox"**

-1. Make a image for the avatar
+1. Make a image for the Player/avatar
-2. Make a hitbox for the avatar
+2. Make a damge hitbox for the Player/avatar

 **Player Movement Elements:**